-Informed by a background in Sociology, Nader Koochaki’s (Spain/Iran) practice has been characterized by the intention to develop a language to overcome the restrictions and obligations of academia.
+Nader Koochaki (Iran/Spain), informed by a background in sociology, has a practice that has been characterised by the intention to develop a language to overcome the restrictions and obligations of academia.
 Much of his work consists of research lines that combine field work and the archival.

 Nader graduated in Sociology from the University of the Basque Country (2006).
 Exhibitions have included displays at the following locations: Arteleku in Donostia-San Sebastian, Archive of the Historical Province of Araba-Alava, Cristina Enea Foundation in Donostia-San Sebastian, Bizkaia Aretoa Building in Bilbao, Arts Centre of Egia, Media Library of Miarritze-Biarritz, Basque Museum of Bayonne, Club Le Larraskito in Bilbao, Antoni Tàpies Foundation of Barcelona, Artium Museoa in Vitoria-Gasteiz, MOP in Dubai, Edge of Arabia gallery in London, Tabakalera in Donostia-San Sebastian, and Igartubeiti Farm Museum in Ezkio-Itsaso.